 Where to Stay in Margaret River

 There is a range of great places to stay in Margaret River to suit every budget.
-Here I have given you a couple of accommodation recommendations for each price range, however, if you want even more options and details, we have an entire post dedicated to where to stay in Margaret River for you.
+Here I have given you a couple of accommodation recommendations for each price range.

 Luxury ($200+ AUD)

 For ultimate luxury, book the Summer Home of a Balinese Princess.
 With its incredible 28-metre infinity pool overlooking the ocean, grand rooms and incredible sunsets, it was voted one of the top 10 luxurious homes in Western Australia!
 If you prefer a lakeside location, try glamping at Olio Bello where you will have natural parks on your doorstep and vineyards in your backyard.
 These beautiful permanent tents with luxury facilities are far above the standards of regular camping.

 Head to Margaret’s Forest for a choice of modern hotel-style apartments set in beautiful foresty gardens.
 If you prefer the privacy of your own home, try Eight Willows Retreat.
 Their spacious chalets are set in 75 acres of native parklands with either a lake, forest or vineyard view from each chalet.

 For families on a budget, renting a holiday home on Airbnb such as this 3 bedroom home away from home is a great option with its modern interior and complimentary continental breakfast close to the heart of town.
 Alternatively, Riverview Tourist Park is found in a quiet area overlooking the river and offers a range of self-contained cottages and studios to suit your needs and budget.

 So there you have it, the complete guide to my favourite Margaret River Wineries from the top cellar doors in the Margaret River region to the perfect one day itinerary as well as where to stay and when.